Ox1065668/logistic_growth/README.md

 ![image](https://github.com/user-attachments/assets/64642c14-be23-4caa-8585-a01422b9ebab)

 2. **Parameter Estimation (fit_linear_model.R)**:
-A linear approximation was fitted to the data, focusing on two distinct growth stages in order to esimate the parameters of initial population size, growth rate and carrying capacity.
+A linear model was fitted to the data, focusing on two distinct growth stages in order to esimate the parameters of initial population size, growth rate and carrying capacity.
 The details of how each value is acquired is within the code file.

    - Exponential growth phase (_t_ < 1500\) was used to estimate _r_ and _N<sub>0</sub>_ .
    - Plateau phase (_t_ > 2500\) was used to estimate _K_.